Inclusive transportation empowers people with mobility limitations to live a life without boundaries.Â

 Disadvantages:

-Understanding the advantages and potential limitations of each type will guide organizations and individuals in selecting the ideal WLB that aligns with their specific requirements and enhances the overall transportation experience for all passengers.
+Understanding the advantages and potential limitations of each type will enable organizations and individuals to select the ideal WLB that aligns with their specific requirements and enhances the overall transportation experience for all passengers.

 Here’s a table of the advantages and disadvantages of each type for a quick reference: